fsprojects/Paket/docs/content/http-dependencies.md

     [lang=paket]
     http url [FileSpec] [SourceName]

 * **FileSpec** - This allows you to define the path to which the file that is downloaded will be written to.
-For example specfying the following
+For example specifying the following

     [lang=paket]
 		http http://www.fssnip.net/raw/1M/test1.fs src/test1.fs